Dr David F Taylor

-I'm also beginning work on a new history of spectacle from the Restoration to the Romantic period.
-This study contends that the theatre – as a visual art, a site of spectatorship, and an idea or metaphor – was a primary means through which eighteenth-century culture negotiated and contested questions of visuality, most especially the always-vexed relationship between word and image.
+• A book about the history of spectacle from Shakespeare to the invention of the panorama in the 19th century.
+My contention is that the theatre – as a visual art, a site of spectatorship, and an idea or metaphor – was for centuries the primary means through which our culture negotiated the always-vexed relationship between words and images.

 At.
 St. Hugh’s, I teach British literature from 1660-1830 and also the Shakespeare paper.
 For the Faculty, I lecture on material from the late seventeenth century to the nineteenth century and also teach on the MSt in English 1700-1830.